Arthur S. Reber

-Arthur S. Reber (born 1940) is an American cognitive psychologist.
-He is a Fellow of the American Association for the Advancement of Science (AAAS), the Association for Psychological Science (APS) and a Fulbright Fellow.
+Arthur S. Reber (March 11, 1940 – September 2, 2025) was an American cognitive psychologist.
+He was a Fellow of the American Association for the Advancement of Science (AAAS), the Association for Psychological Science (APS) and a Fulbright Fellow.
 He is known for introducing the concept of implicit learning and for using basic principles of evolutionary biology to show how implicit or unconscious cognitive functions differ in fundamental ways from those carried out consciously.

-Career
+Background

-Reber was born in Philadelphia, Pennsylvania.
+Reber was born in Philadelphia, Pennsylvania, on March 11, 1940.
 He received his B.A. in 1961 from the University of Pennsylvania in psychology, working with Justin Aronfreed and Richard Solomon and his M.A. in 1965 and PhD degree in 1967 from Brown University under Richard Millward.
 He taught at the University of British Columbia from 1966 to 1970 when he moved to Brooklyn College and the Graduate Center of the City University of New York.
 In 1998 he was appointed Broeklundian Professor of Psychology.
 He spent 1977–78 as a Fulbright Professor at the University of Innsbruck, Austria and 1995–96 as a visiting scholar at the University of Wales, Bangor.
-He retired in 2005 but maintains a visiting professor position at the University of British Columbia in Vancouver, Canada and continues to work with colleagues and former students.
+He retired in 2005 but maintained a visiting professor position at the University of British Columbia in Vancouver, Canada and continued to work with colleagues and former students.

+Reber died on September 2, 2025, at the age of 85.